“Learning to Live with It” was Not an Option

 Joyce called the Hydrocephalus Association (HA) and asked if they had a referral list of neurosurgeons who specialized in NPH.
 HA gave her the name of Dr. Brian Andrews in San Francisco, California.
 He explained the risks associated with the surgery and recommended she be treated with a ventriculoperitoneal shunt (VP) .
 When presented with the surgical placement of a shunt, Joyce felt like she was left with no other option.
 She knew the symptoms would continue to worsen and that the possible benefits of the shunt far outweighed the way she was currently living her life with the NPH.
 She opted to do the surgery.
 She was 73 when the shunt was placed and the surgery went well.

 Joyce is now 75.
 Since her shunt placement surgery two years ago, Joyce has been very happy with the results. and feels that everything has gradually improved.
 She has seen gains in her memory and while her incontinence has not disappeared altogether, it has also gotten better.
 She started doing physical therapy after the surgery and began walking by herself again, though a knee replacement has slowed her down a little.
 The most important thing, Joyce feels like she is living again.

-Joyce is now a volunteer for HA as a peer supporter.
+Joyce is now a volunteer for HA.
 She offers to talk to individuals as they are newly diagnosed.
 And she has one powerful message to share with others who have symptoms that just don’t seem right: “Keep researching and keep searching for the answer for you and don’t give up.”